SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates: Introduction

 The remainder of the paper is organized as follows.
-We formulate the reward model and conduct the (offline) doubly penalized estimation on a $c$-regular support in Section~\ref{sec:nonparacontextbandit}.
+We formulate the sparse additive reward model in Section~\ref{sec:nonparacontextbandit} and conduct the (offline) doubly penalized estimation on a $\mathscr{C}$-regular support in Section~\ref{sec:offlinedoubly}.
 Our contextual bandit algorithm, SPARKLE, is detailed in Section~\ref{sec:SPARKLE}, followed by the primary theoretical results in Section \ref{sec_regret}.
 We present simulation experiments in Section~\ref{sec_numexp} and conclude in Section~\ref{sec:con}.
-Technical proofs are included in the supplement.
-Throughout the paper, we adopt the following notations.
-Let $a\vee b =\max(a,b)$ and $a \wedge b=\min(a,b)$ for two real numbers $a,b$.
-Denote $\lceil a\rceil$ as the smallest integer greater than or equal to $a$ and $\lfloor a\rfloor$ as the largest integer smaller than or equal to $a$ .
-We write $b_n\lesssim a_n$ if $a_n\geq Cb_n$ for some constant $C>0$.
-We use $C,c,c_1,c_2,\ldots$ to denote generic positive constants, of which value can change from line to line.
+Technical proofs are included in the e-companion.